MAS Technology Risk Management Guidelines: what you need to know

-On 18 January 2021, the Monetary Authority of Singapore (MAS) released their latest Technology Risk Management (TRM) Guidelines 2021, developed in close collaboration with leading cybersecurity experts.
-The revised guidelines address current and emerging risks related to digital transformation and the growing use of technologies such as cloud computing and application programming interfaces (APIs) in the financial services industry.
+On 18 January 2021, the Monetary Authority of Singapore (MAS) released their comprehensive Technology Risk Management (TRM) Guidelines 2021, developed in close collaboration with leading cybersecurity experts.
+These guidelines continue to provide a robust framework for managing technology and cyber risks in the financial services industry, especially as digital transformation accelerates.

 These TRM Guidelines apply to all licensed financial institutions (FIs) in Singapore, including service providers such as: